irmen/Pyro4/docs/source/tipstricks.rst

 Pyro via HTTP and JSON
 ======================
-There is an easy way to talk to Pyro objects from a web based client such as a web browser.
+Pyro provides a HTTP gateway server that translates HTTP requests into Pyro calls.
+It responds with JSON messages.
-Namely, Pyro provides a HTTP gateway server that translates HTTP requests into Pyro calls.
+This allows clients (including web browsers) to use a simple http interface to call Pyro objects.
-It uses Pyro's JSON serialization format so it simply passes the JSON response messages back to the caller.
+Pyro's JSON serialization format is used so the gateway simply passes the JSON response messages back to the caller.
-The server provides a simple web page that shows how stuff works, but basically it is as simple as this:
+It also provides a simple web page that shows how stuff works.
+Basically it is as simple as this:

 You request the url ``http://localhost:8080/pyro/<<objectname>>/<<method>>`` to invoke a method on the object with the given name (yes, every call goes through a naming server lookup).